apptainer/singularity-userdocs/environment_and_metadata.rst

  - Runtime variables ``SINGULARITY_xxx`` set by Singularity to provide information about the container.

-The environment variables from the definition file always apply but can be overridden.
+The environment variables from the base image or definition file used to build a container always apply, but can be overridden.

-You can choose to exclude passing environment variables from the host into the container from your host with the ``-e`` or ``--cleanenv`` option.
+You can choose to exclude passing environment variables from the host into the container with the ``-e`` or ``--cleanenv`` option.

 We'll go through each place environment variables can be defined, so